raphaelSeguin/build-rest-api-with-express/README.md

 ### Update any POST and PUT routes to return Mongoose validation errors.
 * [ ] Use the next function in each route to pass any Mongoose validation errors to Express’s global error handler
-* [ ] Send the Mongoose validation error with a400 status code to the user
+* [ ] Send the Mongoose validation error with a 400 status code to the user

 ### Update the User model to store the user's password as a hashed value.
-* [ ] For security reasons, we don't want to store the password property in the database as clear text.
+* For security reasons, we don't want to store the password property in the database as clear text.
-* [ ] Create a pre save hook on the user schema that uses the bcrypt npm package to hash the user's password.
+* [x] Create a pre save hook on the user schema that uses the bcrypt npm package to hash the user's password.
 * See [bcrypt]https://github.com/ncb000gt/node.bcrypt.js/ for more information.

 ### Create an authentication method on the user model to return the user document based on their credentials